jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 ### Review Questions

-1) Using the ip2 suite of tools, which command(s) would show your IP address?
+1. Using the ip2 suite of tools, which commands would show your IP address?
     a.  `ifconfig`
     b.  `ipconfig`
     c.  `ip address show`
     d.  `ip a sh`

-2) Using the ip2 suite of tools, which command would show your routing table?
+1. Using the ip2 suite of tools, which command would show your routing table?
     a.  `ss`
     b.  `route`
     c.  `ip route show`
     d.  `ip -r`

-3) What tool could you use to establish if a server is responding to requests?
+1. What tool could you use to establish if a server is responding to requests?
     a.  `pong`
     b.  `ping`
     c.  `google`
     d.  `traceroute`

-4) What is the purpose of a netmask?
+1. What is the purpose of a subnet mask?
+    a.
+Creates a logical subdivision of an IP network.
+The practice of dividing a network into two or more networks
+    b.
+To store the value of your network's default router
+    c.
+Allows you to resolve domain names to IP addresses
+    d.
+To store your network cards 48-bit hardware address

-5) What is the purpose of DNS?
+1. What is the purpose of DNS?
+    a.
+Creates a logical subdivision of an IP network.
+The practice of dividing a network into two or more networks
+    b.
+To store the value of your network's default router
+    c.
+Allows you to resolve domain names to IP addresses
+    d.
+To store your network cards 48-bit hardware address

-6) What is the name of the systemd firewall?
+1. What is the name of the systemd firewall?
     a.  systemd-firewalld
     b.  systemd-firewall
     c.  firewalld-cmd
     d.  ufw

-7) What would be the command to list all of the firewalld public zone ports in use?
+1. What would be the command to list all of the firewalld public zone ports in use?
     a.  `sudo systemctl status firewalld`
     b.  `sudo firewalld-cmd --zone=public --list-all`
     c.  `sudo firewall-cmd --zone=public --list-all`
     d.  `sudo firewall-cmd --list-all`

-8) If you had a CIDR block of /24 and a network address of 192.168.1.0, how many IP addresses would you have?
+1. If you had a CIDR block of /24 and a network address of 192.168.1.0, how many IP addresses would you have?
     a.
 10
     b.
 0
     c.
 24
     d.
 256

-9) What is the default port for HTTPS (TLS/SSL)?
+1. What is the default port for HTTPS (TLS/SSL)?
     a.
 80
     b.
 3000
     c.
 8080
     d.
 443

-10) What is the name of the protocol that automatically discovers and gives you an IP address on the network upon boot/resume?
+1. What is the name of the protocol that automatically discovers and gives you an IP address on the network upon boot/resume?
     a.  `dns`
     b.  `ipconfig`
     c.  `dhcp`
     d.  `networkctl`

-11) Using the ip2 suite, what command can be used to monitor and examine all current local ports and TCP/IP connections?
+1. Using the ip2 suite, what command can be used to monitor and examine all current local ports and TCP/IP connections?
     a.   `ss`
     b.   `net`
     c.   `wireshark`
     d.   `netstat`

-12) Where is the name of the network layer abstraction software created by Canonical and used by Ubuntu?
+1. Where is the name of the network layer abstraction software created by Canonical and used by Ubuntu?

-13) What is the default service for managing your network in Fedora Workstation?

-14) What is the default service for managing your network in Ubuntu Server?

-15) What are the two major opensource webservers?

     a.
+NetworkManager
+    b.  netman
+    c.  netplan
+    d.  nmcli
+1. What is the default service for managing your network in Fedora Workstation?
+    a.
+NetworkManager
+    b.  netman
+    c.  netplan
+    d.  nmcli
+1. What is the default service for managing your network in Ubuntu Server?
+    a.
+NetworkManager
+    b.  netman
+    c.  systemd-networkd
+    d.  nmcli
+1. What are the two major opensource webservers?
+    a.
 Apache, Nginx
     b.  openhttpd, Nginx
     c.
 Apache, IIS
     d.
 Apache, Tomcat

-16) What are two related and major opensource relational databases?
+1. What are two related and major opensource relational databases?
     a.
 SQL and MySQL
     b.
 MariaDB and MySQL
     c.
 MySQL and Oracle DB
     d.
 Nginx and MySQL

-17) What command would you type to get to the MySQL command line prompt as the root user?
+1. What command would you type to get to the MySQL command line prompt as the root user?
+    a.  `sudo mysql -u root`
+    b.  `sudo mysql`
+    c.  `sudo mysql root`
+    d.  `mysql`

-18) What is the file location that the system uses as a *local DNS* for resolving IP?
+1. What is the file location that the system uses as a local DNS for resolving IP?
     a.  `etc/systemd/hostd`
     b.  `/etc/hosts`
     c.  `/etc/allow`
     d.  `/etc/etc/etc`

-19) What flag would you add to this command to make it survive a reboot: `sudo firewall-cmd --zone=public --add-port=22/tcp`
+1. What flag would you add to this command to make it survive a reboot: `sudo firewall-cmd --zone=public --add-port=22/tcp`
     a.  `--peppermint`
     b.  `--permenant`
     c.  `--allow`
     d.  `--list-all`

-20) Before systemd, NIC interface naming schemes depended on a driver based enumeration process.
+1. Before systemd, NIC interface naming schemes depended on a driver based enumeration process.
 They switched to a predictable network interface naming process that depends on what for the interface names?
     a.  driver loading order
-    b. interface names depend on physical location of hardware (bus enumeration)
+    b.  interface names depend on physical location of hardware (PCIe bus enumeration)
     c.  kernel version
     d.
 What ever Lennart Poettering feels like naming them
+1. What is the iproute2 suite replacement for `netstat`?
+    a.  `ip -r`
+    b.  `ip -n`
+    c.  `net`
+    d.  `ss`
+1. What is the iproute2 suite replacement for the `route` command?
+    a.  `ip -r`
+    b.  `ip -n`
+    c.  `net`
+    d.  `ss`
+1. What is the default port that HTTPS (TLS) operates on?
+    a.
+80
+    b.
+22
+    c.
+443
+    d.
+3000
+1. What is the default port that MySQL operates over?
+    a.
+80
+    b.
+3309
+    c.
+3306
+    d.
+1024

 ### Podcast Questions